 Can you tell me more about the Australian Government Rebate on Private Health Insurance?

+Most Australians with private health insurance currently receive a rebate from the Australian Government to help cover the cost of their premiums.
 The Australian Government Rebate on Private Health Insurance is income tested which simply means that a person’s eligibility for this rebate is determined by their level of assessable income for Medicare Levy Surcharge tax purposes.
 If your adjusted taxable income is over the defined tiers then the amount of rebate you receive may be reduced (or removed completely).
 If you haven’t nominated your tier, we encourage you to do so as soon as possible.
 You can nominate a rebate tier by logging in to the CBHS Member Centre and selecting Manage My Rebate under the My Account menu.